 The idea of modifying your car is simple; it is to make the car stronger, more reliable, better off-road, more comfortable, better looking, easier to use and most often a combination of several of these.
 There are hundreds of modifications which help to achieve these possibilities.
-If you didn’t already know, you can usually get most of your 4x4 Accessories for cheaper if you look online. eBay is a great place to look for everything from Recovery Gear to spotlights, fridges, roof racks and more.
+If you didn’t already know, you can usually get most of your 4WD Accessories for cheaper if you look online. eBay is a great place to look for everything from Recovery Gear to spotlights, fridges, roof racks and more.

 Make a Plan

 For example, many people will go and get a few inch lift kit and throw it on.
 They will then go and get a bulbar, rear bar, sidesteps, roof rack, drawers and a rear bar with twin tyre carriers, only to find with all of the extra weight the bigger tyres that they wanted to fit don’t fit!
 The process then involves pulling out a few grand worth of suspension modifications, buying new ones (the correct ones this time hopefully) and then trying to sell the old ones to someone who doesn’t know how long they have been used for.

 More importantly than wasting money as above is the legalities involved.
 The number of people that throw huge lifts and big tyres on without considering whether they are legal or not is amazing.
 What usually happens is the police pull them over, and give them a yellow sticker.
 This means that the problems need to be fixed, and the most common way to do this is to pull them off and start again.
 This is costly, especially if you do it several times.

 It is vital that you read up on the laws in your particular state, because that will give you a good idea of what you are allowed to do, and what you can’t do.
 If you want to do anything outside of that, then you can seek the help of an engineer, to get your car approved.
 Be aware that this can be a very costly option, but it’s cheaper than having to pull everything off and then see an engineer from scratch again.
 The laws in each state may not be very easy to understand, and often contradicting of each other.
 In that case, see an engineer for qualification that what you are doing is not illegal!

-Types of 4x4 Accessories:
+Types of 4WD Accessories: